opussf/CritterEmote-2.0/ProjectSummary.md

 [ ] Have not looked at API integration.
 [ ] No Classic version done.
 [ ] translations should be done based on client locale.

-## Ideas

-* Create tables of emotes.
-* Each table has an "init" and a "choose" method that can be overridden.
-* Add an ability for the user to create their own.
-  * Account
-  * Per character